among/fusus/fusus/docs/about/sources.md

 The seminal work is the Fusus Al Hikam (Bezels of Wisdom) by [Ibn Arabi 1165-1240](https://en.wikipedia.org/wiki/Ibn_Arabi).

-We use two editions, by Lakhnawi and by Affifi.
+We use two editions, by Lakhnawi and by Afifi.

 ## Lakhnawi edition